FernandoCelmer/docker-selenium-lambda/README.md

 [![AWS Lambda](https://img.shields.io/badge/AWS-Lambda-orange.svg)](https://aws.amazon.com/lambda/)
 [![License](https://img.shields.io/badge/License-GPLv3-green.svg)](LICENSE)

-Base Dockerfile for AWS Lambda with Python 3.14, including Selenium with Chromium and Firefox support, code quality tools and linting.
+A production-ready Docker image for AWS Lambda with Python 3.14, featuring Selenium web automation with support for Chromium, Firefox, and Tor Browser.
+Optimized for headless browser automation in serverless environments.

+This image provides everything you need to run Selenium-based web scraping, testing, or automation tasks in AWS Lambda with support for multiple browsers.
+Each browser is available as a separate tag for optimized image sizes.

 ## Features

 - **Python 3.14** - Latest Python version with build argument support
-- **Selenium 4.15.2** - Web automation framework
+- **Selenium >=4.38.0** - Web automation framework
 - **Chromium** - Headless browser (version 131.0.6778.85) with ChromeDriver
 - **Firefox** - Headless browser with GeckoDriver
 - **Tor Browser** - Privacy-focused browser with Tor network support